 Fronted by Marie Benson, The Stargazers formed in 1949 and became the most popular British vocal group of the Fifties.

-They were also the first British act to achieve a #1 hit in Britain – with Broken Wings in 1953.
-They also hit the top chart spot with I See The Moon.
+They were the first British act to achieve a #1 hit in Britain – with Broken Wings in 1953.
+They scored a second #1 with I See The Moon (a feat not repeated until 1963 by The Beatles).

 Dick James left the group shortly after they made their first radio broadcasts and eventually went on to sign The Beatles and Elton John to a publishing deal.
 He was replaced in the group by Bob Brown.